Learn what is considered a bad credit score and the steps you can take to improve your financial history.

 I have bad credit, can I still get a loan?

 - Personal loans.
 It’s still possible to qualify for a personal loan if you have bad credit.
 Some Australian lenders specialise in offering financing to borrowers with a less-than-perfect credit history.
 You can compare bad credit loans of up to $5,000 and even $10,000 at finder.com.au.
-You may need to consider a short term loan if you need urgent access to cash.
+You may need to consider a short term loan (also known as a pay day loan) if you need instant approval and urgent access to cash.
 Just make sure to only borrow from a reputable registered credit provider and remember that because you have bad credit, the lender may charge you a higher interest rate on the money you borrow.

 How long will I have bad credit?